 Chemicals

 All chemicals that were used for the experiments were analytical grade and freshly prepared.
-DMSO, Gallic acid (Merck), Sodium Carbonate (Merck), FolinCiocalteau (Merck), Quercetin (SRL), Sodium nitrite (Himedia), Aluminium chloride (Merck), Sodium hydroxide (SRL)2, 2-diphenyl-1-picrylhydrazyl (DPPH) (SRL), Methanol (Merck), Acetic acid (Merck), Thiobarbituric acid, n-Butanol (Himedia), ABTS, FeSO4,7H2O (MERK), acetate buffer, Sodium phosphate buffer, Phosphate buffer.
+DMSO, Gallic acid (Merck), Sodium Carbonate (Merck), FolinCiocalteau (Merck), Quercetin (SRL), Sodium nitrite (Himedia), Aluminium chloride (Merck), Sodium hydroxide (SRL), 2, 2-diphenyl-1-picrylhydrazyl (DPPH) (SRL), Methanol (Merck), Acetic acid (Merck), Thiobarbituric acid, n-Butanol (Himedia), ABTS, FeSO4,7H2O (MERK), acetate buffer, Sodium phosphate buffer, Phosphate buffer.

 Cell line and cell culture

-In order to assay the efficacy of the anti-proliferative potentiality of the crude extracts, one leukemic cell line, Jurkat (T Acute Lymphoblastic Leukemia) was selected and the cell line was maintained in the RPMI medium supplemented with 10% FBS, 100U/mL penicillin, and 100 U/mL streptomycin incubated at 37oC in a humidified atmosphere containing 5% CO2.
+In order to assay the efficacy of the anti-proliferative potentiality of the crude extracts, one leukemic cell line, Jurkat (T Acute Lymphoblastic Leukemia) was selected, and the cell line was maintained in the RPMI medium supplemented with 10% FBS, 100U/mL penicillin, and 100 U/mL streptomycin incubated at 37oC in a humidified atmosphere containing 5% CO2.

 MTT assay

-The anti-proliferative effect of both of the crude extracts ME and EAE against Jurkat was determined by the MTT dye uptake method in accordance with Gopal et.al.
+The antiproliferative effect of both the crude extracts ME and EAE against Jurkat cells was determined by the MTT dye uptake method in accordance with Gopal et.al.
 2014 [17].
 Briefly, 1X104 cells were seeded in a 96-well plate with various concentrations of mushroom extracts 10, 25, 50 100 µg/mL for 24 hours at 37oC.
 Thereafter, 25μL MTT solution (5 mg/mL in PBS) was added to each well and the optical density (OD) was optically measured at 590.
-To measure 100% lysis of cell, after the incubation of 2.5 hours at 37oC, 0.1 mL extraction buffer (20% SDS) was added and incubated overnight at 37oC, and finally, the OD was recorded at 590 mn.
+To measure 100% lysis of the cell, after the incubation of 2.5 hours at 37oC, 0.1 mL extraction buffer (20% SDS) was added and incubated overnight at 37oC, and finally, the OD was recorded at 590 mn.
 The percentage of cell viability was calculated according to the following equation: % cell viability = (O.D. sample – O.D.
 100%lysis) / (O.D.
 0%lysis – O.D.100%lysis) × 100 [17].

 Measurement of the antioxidant potentiality of the ME